MechSupport/mqtt-simulator-components/README.md

 The name 'Panel Controller' comes from the physical layout of a cockpit.
 Panels are sections of the cockpit that have similar gauges or switches, all affixed to one solid surface.
 Each of these surfaces would have a dedicated panel controller that is then connected to the network.

 ## Input / Output Devices
+These are the actual devices that the user can interact with.
+They either show the status of the simulation or act as a human interface device for controlling the simulation.
+Each device (or sub-panel, in the case of switches or button boxes) has their own microcontroller that communicates with the panel controller via SPI.
+The device holds the name of the MQTT address and server IP that it is looking for in EEPROM and communicates it to the Panel Controller via SPI.
+The Panel Controller fetches this data and sends it back to the I/O device.

+# Examples:
+## Altimeter
+This is an example of a simple dial indicator.
+It would be constructed using a pair of servo motors connected together using a gear train to enable both needles to move independently.
+It requests the current altitude from the server and displays accordingly.

+Altimeter -> Requests /data/altitude from Panel Controller Panel Controller -> Requests /data/altitude from MQTT server MQTT -> Sends 10500 to Panel Controller
+Panel Controller -> Sends 10500 to Altimeter via SPI Altimeter -> Updates needle location

+Note: The server software is being updated by the simulator at 20-60Hz

+## Multi-Function Display (MFD)
+This is an example of a multi-function display commonly found in fighter aircraft.
+It is a square screen used for showing maps with buttons around the perimeter for changing map settings.

+MFD -> Receives button press fom user, requests /map from Panel Controller Panel Controller -> Requests /map from MQTT server MQTT -> Sends map.png to Panel Controller
+Panel Controller -> Sends map.png to MFD via SPI Altimeter -> Updates screen display

+Note: In this case the MFD's microcontroller would require more performance than the previous example.
+Something like a RPi Zero/2 W
+Note 2: This is approaching a solution where a RPi could be used for both the Panel Controller and the IO device are integrated together

+## Toggle Switch Array
+This is an example of a set of toggle switches for changing system settings in the simulation.
+In this case, it is an open loop feedback control as no response is required from the server.

+TSA -> Receives button press fom user, sends key "F4" to Panel Controller Panel Controller -> sends key "F4" to /inputControl on MQTT server MQTT Server -> Emulates "F4" keypress, clears /inputControl for next emulated command

+Note: If the server is not running on the simulator computer, a small client will need to be running on the simulator computer that reads /inputControl and emulates keypresses accordingly.

 # Design Principles